Ugochukwuodinaka/Food-App-Business-Analysis/README.md

 <br />

 ### Project Analysis:
-From the analysis, i made the Key Performance Indcator findings below:
+From the analysis, i made the Key Performance findings below:
 - The Total Monthly Income from the Food App Business data is __$113.8M.__
 - The Average Monthly Income from the Food App Business is __$51.622k.__
 - The Total Amount Spent on all the food categories is __$1.34M.__